Think About the Future

 WaveIon was a Czech design in 2014 demoed at CES, Infocomm and Axpona.
 It appears to be a small corona wind based vertical stick with a dynamic driver filling the bass, although their marketing speak may put this in more flowery terms.
 The website is still up.
 They were seeking funding and it looks like they didn't get any.

 SonArc in 2016 from Ireland did obtain €50,000 of European grant funding for further research.
 They got a patent in 2020 and have released nothing more since.
-It looks to be a grid of small plasmas to try and achieve a wider frequency response, how practical this would be in reality from several safety angles could be questioned.
+It was going to use the surface glow discharge plasma effect to try and achieve a wider frequency response.
+Although papers from Potts and Diver (2007) and Roth, Dai et.al.
+(2005) suggest this as a possibility, how practical this would be in reality and from several safety angles could be questioned.
 This is one that was also hot on the marketing speak and was obviously quite convincing judging by the funding given.

-Some most recent work appears to be around using ionic speakers in active noise damping systems for ducts.
-These are academic papers released over the last 3 years, a patent but also in a Youtube video Stanislav Sergeev demonstrates a working ionic speaker.
-I have had a deeper look at this work as it is interesting in many ways - see the complete Case Study.
+Some academic work from 2020 appears to be around using ionic speakers in active noise damping systems for ducts.
+In these papers released from 2020 to 2023 and a patent in 2023, Stanislav Sergeev demonstrates a working ionic speaker in a specific application.
+There is a deeper look at this work as it is interesting in many ways beyond the actual technology - see the complete Case Study.

 The typical ways in which massless speakers are designed are covered in the Design section of this site.